joostiphone/Update-OpenCore-to-latest-version/README.md

 With OC Gen-X I generate my config.plist (and nothing more than that…) so that it’s based on OpenCore latest release build.

 Step 1:
-Install OC Gen-X.app.
-Download from: https://github.com/Pavo-IM/OC-Gen-X
+Install the OC Gen-X.app.
+Download from: https://github.com/Pavo-IM/OC-Gen-X OC Gen-X is downloading the latest config file as you would also download from https://github.com/acidanthera/OpenCorePkg/releases

 Step 2:
 Explanation per tab: